Skip Ribbon Commands

 Born September 16, 1998, he was raised by a single immigrant mother in the rural town of Soledad, CA, alongside his older sister.
 He graduated from Soledad High School in 2016 and two years later he graduated from the University of California Irvine with a bachelor’s in urban studies.
 In 2019, at age 20, he became the youngest graduate in the history of the Brown University Public Affairs master’s program.

 Representative Morales is a member of the National Association of Latino Elected Officials (NALEO) and is the youngest Latino ever elected to a state legislature.
-Inspired by his socioeconomic background and lived experience, he is a passionate advocate for public education, affordable housing, and healthcare accessibility.
+Inspired by his socioeconomic background and lived experience, he is a passionate advocate for public education, labor rights, and public benefit programs.